Skip to content

 Z-Fest Film Festival will NOT ACCEPT:

-- Films which contain nudity, pornography, or a representation thereof, for any length of time in any context or zoom level, including images that do not contain actual nudity but appear to be images of nudity due the context or framing.
+- Films which contain nudity, pornography, or a representation thereof, for any length of time in any context or zoom level.
+Examples:

 - A close-up of an exposed body part in which the body part does not appear to be nudity due to the zoom level.